Skip to main content

 Green bin rollout

-From 1 July 2025, Council’s green waste recycling service will become part of our standard kerbside bin collection service.
+From 1 July 2025, Council’s green waste recycling service will become part of our core bin collection service.
+That means all eligible homes will use 3 bins - red, yellow and now green.

-Once delivered, the green waste recycling service will begin the following fortnight.
+Once your bin is delivered, the green waste recycling collection will begin the following fortnight.
 Green waste bin collections occur every fortnight, alternating with yellow lid recycling bins.

 What can I put in my new green waste recycling bin?